 Before, I was an Android fan.
 I love Android Phones because they are customizable, tweakable, and affordable.

 When I discovered how iPhone captures photos, I instantly transformed into an Apple lover.
 What I like the most about its camera is that it always launches without fail.
 Third-party photography apps work flawlessly – as they are made solely for iPhone’s hardware.

-Well, I am not saying that iPhones capture photos and record videos better than any other smartphones.
+Well, I am not saying that iPhones capture photos and record videos better than any other smartphone.
 I know you know the difference, especially if you have been an Android Phone and iPhone user.

 For me, all I want is a handy and excellent camera that I can quickly activate to capture and record moments that could only last for a short time easily.
-When I was using Android, there were times that it lags and sometimes takes a second just for the camera to load.
+When I was using Android, there were times that it lags and sometimes took a second just for the camera to load.
 That frustrates me badly.

-Those bright smiles, priceless moments, and gorgeous sceneries that I know I could have once or only a few times in my life are the things I never want to miss to capture.
+Those bright smiles, priceless moments, and gorgeous scenery that I know I could have once or only a few times in my life are the things I never want to miss to capture.
 I want to give myself proof (when my hair is already grey) that I lived a beautiful life – a life full of colors and a life of beautiful stories.
 It is why I love to travel.
 I gain so much personal value when I do.